 Dive into Winter Wonder

 Layer up and don't forget to pack ski bibs or snow pants for your Boone vacation, because wintery amusements are waiting.
 One of the best ways to stay warm on a cold winter day is to get moving!
-There's endless exciting ways for families to do just that near Boone.
+There are endless exciting ways for families to do just that near Boone.
 While natural snowfall can be hard to predict in the winter months, several parks and ski areas near Boone keep snow on the ground with snow guns all winter long.

 Note: Tubers must be at least 3 years old.
-All zipliners must meet age and weight requirements.

 Outdoor Ice Skating